civican/legisinfo/42-1/bills/C-30/bill_text.md

         a trade-mark in respect of which an application for registration was previously filed in Canada and remains pending.

-      **(2.1)** A statement of objection with respect to a translation may be based **on any of the following grounds**:
+      **(2.1)** A statement of objection with respect to a translation may be based on any of the following grounds:

         that, when the statement by the Minister is published, the translation is not a faithful translation of the indication;

-        that, **when the statement by the Minister is published**, the translation is identical to a term customary in common language in Canada as the common name for the agricultural product or food;
+        that, when the statement by the Minister is published, the translation is identical to a term customary in common language in Canada as the common name for the agricultural product or food;

         that, when the statement by the Minister is published, the translation is confusing with